Almond Nuggets in Dark Chocolate Recipe (Innofoods Copycat)

 Here is How to Make Dark Chocolate Almond Nuggets

-Spread the almonds, seeds, and coconut flakes on a parchment-lined baking sheet.
+STEP 1: Spread the almonds, seeds and coconut flakes on a parchment lined baking sheet.
+Toast the nuts in a preheated oven for 5 to 8 minutes.

+STEP 3.
 Melt the coconut oil in a saucepan over medium heat.
-Once the coconut oil melts, stir in the cocoa powder and the maple syrup.
+Once the coconut oil is melted, stir in the cocoa powder and maple syrup.

-Turn the heat off and continue to stir for a minute making sure the syrup dissolves and the mixutre is smooth.
+STEP 4: Turn the heat off and continue to stir the chocolate mixture for a few minutes making sure the syrup dissolves into the chocolate and coconut oil and the mixture is smooth.

 How to Store Dark Chocolate Almond Nuggets

-Freeze them by arranging them on a baking sheet and placing them in the freezer.
-Once they are frozen remove them from the baking sheet and place them in a freezer-safe container for up to 6 months.
-Thaw them out in the refrigerator or enjoy them frozen.
+You can also freeze them by placing them on a baking sheet and into the freezer.
+Once they are frozen solid remove them from the baking sheet and place them in a freezer-safe container or plastic bag.

 Almond Nuggets in Dark Chocolate